 Another popular gathering place is the Driftwood Public Library, located in the second floor of the Lincoln Square building at 801 SW Hwy 101, next to Price N Pride.
 It’s one of the finest in Oregon.

 Jennifer L. Sears Glass Art Studio

 SW 48th and Hwy 101 • 541-996-2569 • www.oregoncoast.org • www.jennifersearsglassart.com

 At this glassblowing studio your group will have the opportunity not only to see glassblowing in progress, but also to experience the art.
-The studio opened in February 2005 and offers glassblowing demonstrations free to the public, 7-days-per-week from 10 a.m. to 6 p.m., exclusive of a few major holidays.
+The studio opened in February 2005 and offers glassblowing demonstrations free to the public.
 For a modest fee, the artists at the studio will also teach anyone in your group who wishes how to blow their own glass float or make their own paperweight.
 Those in your group who seek out the artist within and blow a float are photographed with their creation, which is ready for them to take home at noon the following day.
 Photography and questions are allowed and encouraged, and the artists make every effort to educate guests about the various techniques of glass art.
-Retail sales of glass art are not available on premises.
-Groups of 45 can be accommodated.
+Retail sales of glass art are available on premises.
+Groups of 55 can be accommodated.
 Public restrooms and visitor information about the area are available, and a deli across the parking lot at the IGA makes an inexpensive lunch readily available.
 You can even eat lunch while you watch glass art being created.
 If a number of people in your group plan on blowing their own float or making their own paperweight, it is best to call ahead for reservations.
 Recommended time allotment for your stay is 45-60 minutes plus 20-25 minutes for every person in the group who wishes to blow a float or make a paperweight.